Optimizing Image Data Management in Deep Learning Workflows

 Consider the following file structure.
 I have many such As' in my dataset.

-import h5py import numpy as np import os base_path = './' # dataset path save_path = './test.hdf5' # path to save the hdf5 file hf = h5py.File(save_path, 'a') # open the file in append mode for i in os.listdir(base_path): # read all the As' vid_name = os.path.join(base_path, i) grp = hf.create_group(vid_name) # create a hdf5 group. each group is one 'A' for j in os.listdir(vid_name): # read all as' inside A track = os.path.join(vid_name, j) subgrp = grp.create_group(j) # create a subgroup for the above created group. each small # a is one subgroup for k in os.listdir(track): # find all images inside a. img_path = os.path.join(track, k) with open(img_path, 'rb') as img_f: # open images as python binary binary_data = img_f.read() binary_data_np = np.asarray(binary_data) dset = subgrp.create_dataset(k, data=binary_data_np) # save it in the subgroup. each a-subgroup contains all the images. hf.close()
+import h5py import numpy as np import os base_path = './' # dataset path save_path = './test.hdf5' # path to save the hdf5 file hf = h5py.File(save_path, 'a') # open the file in append mode for i in os.listdir(base_path): # read all the As' vid_name = os.path.join(base_path, i) grp = hf.create_group(vid_name) # create a hdf5 group. each group is one 'A' for j in os.listdir(vid_name): # read all as' inside A track = os.path.join(vid_name, j) subgrp = grp.create_group(j) # create a subgroup for the above created group. each small a is one subgroup for k in os.listdir(track): # find all images inside a. img_path = os.path.join(track, k) with open(img_path, 'rb') as img_f: # open images as python binary binary_data = img_f.read() binary_data_np = np.asarray(binary_data) dset = subgrp.create_dataset(k, data=binary_data_np) # each subgroup contains all the images. hf.close()

 data = [] # list all images files full path 'group/subgroup/b.png' for e.g. ./A/a/b.png.
 These are basically keys to access our image data. group = [] # list all groups and subgroups in hdf5 file def func(name, obj): # function to recursively store all the keys if isinstance(obj, h5py.Dataset): data1.append(name) elif isinstance(obj, h5py.Group): group1.append(name) hf = h5py.File(save_path, 'r') hf.visititems(func) # this is the operation we are talking about. # Now lets read the image files in their proper format to use it for our training. for j in data: kk = np.array(hf[j]) img = Image.open(io.BytesIO(kk)) # our image file print('image size:', img.size)

-Some issues [Solved]
+Some issues and the fix